THE BEST AERO BIKE WHEELS

 The Aeolus XXX 6 is a speedy, stiff, comfortable cruiser that handles and brakes as well as any in this category of racing bike wheels.
 It’s likely best suited for riding and triathlon racing on flatter terrain than for road racing and crits which require quick accelerations or riding rolling or hillier terrain.

-If those strengths match your riding or racing profile, you can buy a set up the Aeolus XXX 6 wheelset direct using this link to Trek.
-Bontrager also makes a disc brake version of this wheelset using the same rims that have a claimed weight 45g heavier than the rim brake model evaluated here.
+If those strengths match your riding or racing profile, you can buy a set up the Aeolus XXX 6 wheelset direct using this link to Bontrager.
+For UK and EU readers, you can also buy it through this link to recommended store Alltricks.

 Zipp 404 NSW – Fast and comfortable but stiffness disadvantages it against the best